QuirkyCort/tutorials/courses/40 Python Specialized Topics/30 Others/20 Movenet.md

 **x_pos = x_pos / upper_arm_length** : Scale the result by the upper arm length.
 This ensures that the result is not affected by your distance to the camera.

-**x_pos = int(x_pos * w + w / 2)** : Calculate the x position to draw the ball.
-Basically, we scale it by the image width, then add half the width to it to ensure that the ball is at the center of the screen when the wrist is at the zero position.
+**x_pos = int((x_pos * w + w) / 2)** : Calculate the x position to draw the ball.
+Basically, we scale it by the image width, then add width to it and divide by 2 to ensure that the ball is at the center of the screen when the wrist is at the zero position.

 **img = cv2.circle(img, (x_pos, h/2), 2, (0, 255, 0), 5)** : Draw the circle.
 We don't care about the y position in this exercise, so we'll just set it to half the height.